proplot-dev/proplot/docs/why.rst

 Proplot reproduces many of the `xarray.DataArray.plot`, `pandas.DataFrame.plot`, and `pandas.Series.plot`
-features directly on the axes plotting commands themselves.
+features directly on the `~proplot.axes.PlotAxes` commands.
 This includes :ref:`grouped or stacked <ug_bar>` bar plots and :ref:`layered or stacked <ug_bar>` area plots from two-dimensional input data, auto-detection of :ref:`diverging datasets <ug_autonorm>` for